d-Rickyy-b/d-rickyy-b.github.io/_posts/2020-10-25-zerotier-one.md

 - Accessing any device behind NAT directly
     - Access your NAS at home
     - Share a Plex instance with your friends and family
-    - Connect to SSH to your home server without opening the port to the whole internet
+    - Connect via SSH to your home server without opening the port to the whole internet
     - [Use your local PiHole as DNS server from everywhere](https://discourse.pi-hole.net/t/how-to-easily-use-your-pi-hole-outside-of-your-personal-network/18878)
 - [Only allow SSH to your server from p2p connected devices](https://breadnet.co.uk/zerotier-cloud-managment/)
 - Easily [connect docker containers with each other](https://zerotier.atlassian.net/wiki/spaces/SD/pages/7536656/Running+ZeroTier+in+a+Docker+Container)